Skip to main content

 Collaboration

 Great stories often emerge through teamwork.
-Throughout the program, you’ll frequently collaborate with students in Directing, Animation, Production, and Dramatic Arts.
+Throughout the program, you’ll frequently collaborate with students in Radio, Directing, Animation, Production, and Dramatic Arts.
 Together, you’ll develop stories, experiment with styles, and determine what works.
 By being involved in the realization process, you’ll see how your work comes to life on stage or screen.

 For Various Story Formats